ItsGias/The-Complete-Web-Development-Bootcamp/README.md

 NOTE!!!!

-I haven't finished the course yet, but I'm curretly still updating it everysingle time I do a module.
+I haven't finished the course yet, but I'm currently still updating it every single time I do a module.